grammyjs/website/site/docs/guide/files.md

 // Send a local file.
 new InputFile("/path/to/file");

-// Send from a stream.
+// Send from a read stream.
 new InputFile(createReadStream("/path/to/file"));
 ```